selfstarterplowhorse735/Netryx-OpenSource-Next-Gen-Street-Level-Geolocation/README.md

 ### Step 1: Create an Index

 Before searching, you need to index an area.
-This crawls Google Street View panoramas and extracts CosPlace fingerprints.
+This crawls  Street View panoramas and extracts CosPlace fingerprints.

 1. Select **Create** mode
 2. Enter the center coordinates (latitude, longitude) of the area you want to index